 Nobody asks how, they’ve seen me snap a neck already.

 Daphne, “Doesn’t matter who takes who, pick a partner and find out what they know.
 First bit is where they got the two girls, or maybe they don’t know or don’t want to know.”

 Dasha, “No big deal, the girls will know.”

 Zoe C, “Did either of them ask about their parents?”

 Daphne, “No, I thought it would be the first question, but they’re mostly out of it due to the antihistamine.
-The older girl told me they each made to take two.
+The older girl told me they were made to take two.
 It was a stupid thing to do, their blood pressure could have dropped to scary levels.
 Zoe C, you might want to monitor their pulse, if it gets below sixty we may need to get them to a hospital.”

 Daphne, Dasha and I take a bedroom each, I get Pavlov.

 I go in, he’s parked on the bed, trussed up like the proverbial Christmas goose.

 Pavlov isn’t happy, “Who are you, you break into my home, shoot us up, what do you want, money?”

 “I have money.
 You’re buying children, don’t annoy me with denials, not in the mood.”